-Dates of lunar and solar eclipses in 2017 | EarthSky.org
+Dates of solar and lunar eclipses in 2019 | EarthSky.org

 August 11: Partial solar eclipse

 Somewhat rarely, a lunar eclipse can come one fortnight before and after a solar eclipse.
-This will next happen in the year 2020:
+This will happen next year, in 2020:

 June 5: Penumbral lunar eclipse